 To provide high quality permanently affordable housing for low and moderate-income, multi-generational households by exploring various development methods, remaining flexible in our revitalization approaches, and working within priorities set by the community.
 Rondo CLT creatively meets housing needs while preserving the economic and cultural diversity of our community.

 Rondo CLT is named after Rondo Avenue, a main commerce avenue for the African American community that was renamed Concordia Avenue during the construction of Interstate 94 in the late 1960s.
 Cutting through the old Rondo neighborhood, the construction dislocated many long-term residents.
 Based on the need for affordable housing in the area, in 1989 a resident task force initiated by the Summit-University Planning Council began exploring successful methods of preserving affordable housing that had been used around the country.
 The task force recommended the community land trust model as the most proven method of preserving affordable housing for future generations.
 Both the Summit-University and Lexington-Hamline Community Councils voted to endorse the creation of the first neighborhood-based community land trust in St. Paul.
 In 1993 Rondo CLT was incorporated as a publicly supported, tax-exempt organization to serve the neighborhoods of Summit-University and Lexington-Hamline.
-Recognizing the rising need for permanently affordable housing across the city, Rondo CLT’s Membership voted to expand Rondo CLT’s service area to include all of St. Paul in September 2002.
-Later, the membership voted to expand its service area to Suburban Ramsey County.
+Rondo CLT's Membership voted to expand Rondo CLT's service area to include all of St. Paul and later, expanded its service area to Suburban Ramsey County.

 A community land trust achieves permanently affordable homeownership opportunities for low to moderate-income households by separating the ownership of the house and the land.
 In the United States, there are over 200 communities currently operating or forming community land trusts in order to provide affordable homeownership to households in their area.